Cypress Hills Massacre: Incident

 The group quickly travelled from Fort Benton northward across the border in pursuit of the stolen horses.
-They eventually arrived at Abe Farwell's small trading post located in the Cypress Hills region.
+They eventually arrived at Abe Farwell's small trading post in the Cypress Hills.
 While there, they encountered George Hammond, a friend of both Evans and Hardwick, who had been selling whisky in the area.
 Hammond subsequently joined Hardwick's group in the search for the missing horses.

 Farwell had assured Evans that Little Soldier, the leader of a small band of Assiniboine camped near the trading post, had no horses with them.
 After a brief search it was determined by the group that Little Soldier showed no evidence that he had stolen their horses, so Evans, Hammond, and the rest of the wolfers retired for the night to Farwell's trading post, where they spent the evening and the next morning drinking Farwell's whisky with a group of recently arrived Métis freighters.

 In the morning Hammond complained that one of Little Soldier's men had stolen his horse for a second time, and started towards Little Soldier's camp, insisting that the rest of the wolfers join him to retrieve his horse.
 The wolfers, along with the Métis, followed Hammond to the Assiniboine camp.

 Historical accounts differ on what happened during the skirmish, as there were no reliable testimonies.
 The best information states that: